MeganNyhan/CI_PP5_SALT/README.md

 </details>
 <hr>

-    3."As an authorized owner of the site, I want to be able to Manage site content."
+    3."As the owner of the site, I want to be able to upload products to the site using the admin section."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Django admin section| The admin can create a blog post, delete a blog post, post comments and delete comments on posts to be displayed in the site.| The admin can create a blog post, delete a blog post, post comments and delete comments in their admin section | Works as expected|